abisummers/abisummers.github.io/src/pages/articles/learning-french.md

 The two downsides for me were:

-- the French classes I had were at 2pm-4pm each day, so right in the middle of the afternoon (which is probably why the class was small), but I would have preferred a morning class
+- the French classes I had were at 2-4pm each day, so right in the middle of the afternoon (which is probably why the class was small), but I would have preferred a morning class
 - the class had quite a variety of people in terms of levels, and not everyone was motivated.
 Because of the variety of level, parts were a little slow for me - I was there because I wanted to learn French, but some people were there because they _had_ to be there.
 At this point, I had a good understanding of French, I just lacked the confidence to speak it

-This was the cheapest in person class I could find - I knew I was motivated to get past the mental block that I had.
+This was the cheapest in person class I could find - I knew I was motivated to get past the mental block that I had but I just needed extra guidance.
 However, because it was the cheapest, there were definitely people there because they needed to attend French classes in order to validate their visas for example.
 And I know that the A1 and A2 classes that were held at the same time as mine, had more students in per class.

 ### Lingoda